MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getreplyfilename.md

 ---
 title: bitsadmin getreplyfilename
-description: "Windows Commands topic for **bitsadmin getreplyfilename** - Gets the path of the file that contains the server reply." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin getreplyfilename** - Gets the path of the file that contains the server reply. ms.custom: na ms.prod: windows-server ms.reviewer: na